yamamoto-yuta/GitHubIssuesCMS_sideM/README.md

 1. Copy URL `Your site is ready to be published at {URL}`

 ## sideM
-1. Edit Closed Profile issue.
-    1. Set copied URL to `root_url`.
-    1. Then, Reopen & Close this issue.
-    1. Wait sideM & sideF GitHub Actions end.
-(This process may fail, but that is not a problem.)
 1. Create Your first post.
     1. New Issue & use "Article" template
     1. You can add `tag/` prefix labels to the issue; it become the article tags. (named `tag/{tag_name}` label will be article `{tag_name}` tag.)